 The H.J.
-Lutcher Stark Center for Physical Culture and Sports serves as a resource and research center in the fields of physical culture and sports.
-The Center has two main divisions: The Stark Center Library and The Center’s museum and exhibit galleries, the Joe and Betty Weider Museum of Physical Culture.
+Lutcher Stark Center for Physical Culture and Sports is a research center housed within the Department of Kinesiology and Health Education.
+It is a unique combination of library, archive, and gallery/exhibit space featuring The Joe and Betty Weider Museum of Physical Culture.

 The Texas Center for Education Policy engages in extensive research, analysis, development, and implementation of state educational policy.
 The center is dedicated to defining major policy issues and assessing the effectiveness of various policy-development strategies and alternatives.